 On May 6, 2010, we entered into a mortgage loan agreement with IFC.
-Under the loan agreement, we were able to borrow up to \$75.0 million during the first two years, and are required to repay the amount borrowed, starting two years after the date of borrowing, in 10 equal semiannual installments over the following 5 years.
+Under the loan agreement, we borrowed \$75.0 million and are required to repay the amount borrowed starting two years after the date of borrowing, in 10 equal semiannual installments over the following 5 years.
 We are required to pay interest of LIBOR plus 3% per annum on outstanding borrowings; a front-end fee of 1% on the principal amount of borrowings at the time of borrowing; and a commitment fee of 0.5% per annum on funds available for borrowing and not borrowed.
 We may prepay all or a part of the outstanding principal, subject to a 1% prepayment premium.
 We have pledged certain assets as collateral supporting repayment obligations.

-As of June 29, 2014, we had \$55.0 million outstanding under the mortgage loan agreement.
+As of September 28, 2014, we had \$47.5 million outstanding under the mortgage loan agreement.
 Additionally, in accordance with the terms of the mortgage loan agreement, we are required to establish a debt service reserve account which shall contain the amount, as determined by IFC, equal to the aggregate principal and interest due on the next succeeding interest payment date after such date.
-As of June 29, 2014 we had restricted cash and cash equivalents of \$9.2 million related to the IFC debt service reserve.
+As of September 28, 2014 we had restricted cash and cash equivalents of \$9.2 million related to the IFC debt service reserve.